 “I reject the bold submission made by the CBC that the circumstances of the introduction of the painting are of little or no importance.
 While they are not determinative of the position, they are of considerable significance in providing the context for consideration of any alleged subsequent unlawful actions and the approach to a contentious artefact in a church.”

-Consequently, extrapolation of this judgement to the many “paintings that were introduced in the 18th century without a faculty” seems unlikely.
+Consequently, extrapolation of this judgment to the many “paintings that were introduced in the 18th century without a faculty” seems unlikely.

 The appeal was heard by the Court of Ecclesiastical Causes Reserved rather than the Court of Arches since matters of doctrine and liturgy were involved, i.e. whether a solid stone sculpture was a “table” within the meaning of Canon F2.